prvnl/simperium-user-manager/README.md

 * Create a database on your MySQL instance
 * Create a user for your database on your MySQL instance
 * Create the tokens table in your database, using the 'tokes_table.sql' script
-* Change the 'settings.php' file according to your settings
+* Change the 'settings.php' file according to your settings (the Simperium API Key and Admin Key can be found in the Simperium Dashboard)
 * Upload the 'assets' folder to your web hosting
 * Upload the PHP files to your web hosting
-* Test your Simperium Reset Password script by opening 'index.php' in your webbrowser!
+* Test your Simperium Reset Password script by opening 'index.php' in your web browser!

 If you have feedback, feel free to contact me on support@prv.nl or add an issue!